 By the mid-1800s, the truffle experienced its largest production to date.
 Over 2,000 tons of truffles were produced throughout Europe.
 This rise declined eventually after the scarcity of post-war with World War 1.
 Today, truffle mushrooms are a rare delicacy which, we think, makes them all the more appreciated.

-It’s NoJa’s attention to detail and our focus on farm-fresh ingredients that has allowed us to continue to serve this area for so long.
-For an intimate meal in one of the Port City’s longest-running restaurants in Downtown Mobile, make a reservation to NoJa.
+It’s NoJa’s attention to detail, our dedicated sommeliers and our focus on farm-fresh ingredients that have allowed us to continue to serve this area for so long.
+For an intimate meal in one of the Port City’s longest-running restaurants in downtown Mobile, make a reservation to NoJa.
 We have both indoor and outdoor seating in a secluded area, just steps from Dauphin Street in LODA at 6 N. Jackson Street.
 To reserve a table now, call 251-433-0377.
 Learn more about our cuisine and offerings at www.nojamobile.com or on our Facebook page.

 NoJa is a Mediterranean-Asian restaurant in the heart of downtown Mobile with an ever-evolving menu.
+Our menu includes delectable dishes and flavorful wines.
 Call us at 251-433-0377 to make a reservation today then visit at 6 N. Jackson St.; Mobile.

 © Southern View Media 2018: Reproduction without explicit permission is prohibited.
 All Rights Reserved.
 “We Put You Online So You Don't Get Left Behind.”